 If you're coming up on your sophomore or junior year, you're probably wondering when you'll be taking the PSAT and how you should prepare.
 In this article, I'll tell you when the PSAT is offered this year, how to get ready, and how this relates to your future plans for the SAT.

 The PSAT is administered by each high school on an individual basis (rather than at designated test centers like the SAT).
-This means that high schools get to decide which date to offer to students.
+This means that high schools get to decide which date within that window to offer to students.

 How Should You Prepare for the PSAT?